 In Western versions, with each rebirth, a soul gradually evolves upward by learning his lessons until he reaches the pinnacle of perfection as an “ascended master” or a super-human being.
 Essentially, he may have to be reborn in each race, status, gender or zodiac sign in order to evolve.
 That means a person will probably have at least 10,000 years to attain his goal!

 Oskar Benhardt, a 20th century adept, wrote: “Through an Eternal Law, you are burdened with an irrevocable obligation to make atonement which you can never cast upon others … your thoughts, words or deeds can be redeemed by no one but yourself” (The Grail Message, Vol. 1, 43).

-There are 3 problems here.
+There are two problems here.
 First, the law of karma can’t be “eternal” since this earth isn’t eternal.
 It has a beginning and definitely has an end.
 Second, in this system, you are obligated to make atonement for yourself and also redeem yourself from bad karma.
 In karma, there is no sin and consequently, no Saviour or Redeemer, so how can this self-atonement and self-redemption be achieved?
 Opinions vary.

 It means you must live your entire life without ever harming any living thing, especially because they all have the spark of “divine spiritual energy” in them.
 Thus, hurting them brings bad karma.
-Ahimsa, according to a work, has “reached an extraordinary status in the ethical philosophy of Jainism” – Encyclopedia of Violence, Peace and Conflict.
-Jainas take a solemn vow never to hurt any life form with words, deeds or thoughts.
+Ahimsa has an extraordinary status in the ethical philosophy of Jainism.
+Jains take a solemn vow never to hurt any life form with words, deeds or thoughts.